 On ten or eleven afternoons each year, the surgery is closed for protected learning.
 This time is important in maintaining and developing our services to patients.
 During each protected learning time, almost all of practices in mid and south Buckinghamshire will be closed.

-Services to patients will be provided by Bucks Urgent Care.
-If urgent medical assistance is required during this time, please telephone Bucks Urgent Care on 01296 850011.
+Services to patients will be provided by Fed Bucks.
+If urgent medical assistance is required during this time, please telephone 111.